The Sky's the Limit!

 Open Hours

-Entry to the Observatory on Thursdays and Fridays, noon to 5:00 pm, is free and on a walk-in basis.
+Entry to the Observatory on most Thursdays and Fridays, noon to 5:00 pm, is free and on a walk-in basis.
 Our docents and staff will be happy to guide you through the Observatory’s attractions.

 Scheduled Events

-Entry to the Observatory for other scheduled events — astronomical, historical, and cultural — requires a printed or digital ticket, which can be acquired through advance registration.
+Entry to the Observatory for other scheduled events — astronomical, historical, and cultural — requires advance registration.
 All events are free.
+Openings are limited and will depend on the nature of the event, so please book your visit well in advance.

 See the Heavens!